Test Early and Often

 Continuous Integration Tests

 You can use continuous integration with Visual Studio ALM to help ensure that whenever code is developed and checked in, it works correctly with the existing code.
 Continuous integration is critical as your team and your code base grows.
 You can define a build type that includes testing parameters and specify which tests to run after completing the build.
-For more information about how to define a build that runs tests, see Define a Build Process that is Based on the Default Template.
+For more information about how to define a build that runs tests, see Define a Build Using the Default Template.

 What types of tests can be automated?